jtenner/ason/README.md

 This particular example happens to use another kind of `LinkEntry` called an `ArrayLinkEntry` because `children` is an array, and linking objects to Arrays must be handled differently.

-However, the link entry table might conceptually look something like this in a JSON representation:
+However, the link entry table might conceptually look something like this as a JSON document:

 ```ts
 {